Isayso/PlaylistEditor/README.md

 ## Getting Started

 At the moment there is only the compiled EXE file [released](https://github.com/Isayso/PlaylistEditor/releases) on the respository.
-Version 1.3
+Version 1.3 and a editor for IPTV files (beta).

 ### Prerequisites